isomerpages/govtech-gobusiness/_FAQ/1a1-permittedfaq1.md

 If your company has other business functions or services that are not in the list of permitted services, these other business functions or services should remain suspended until further notice.

 #### **11. I operate multiple business activities and have more than one Singapore Standard Industrial Classification (SSIC) code tagged to my business.
 Which code should I refer to?**
-You should refer to the SSIC code for your primary business activity and check it against the list of permitted services that can resume operations on 2 June <a href="/permittedlist">here</a>.
+You should refer to the SSIC code for your primary business activity and check it against the list of permitted services that can resume operations <a href="/permittedlist">here</a>.

 #### **12. I have more than one Singapore Standard Industrial Classification (SSIC) code tagged to my business.
 If my primary activity does not fall under the list of permitted services, but my secondary activity falls under the list of permitted services, will I still be allowed to resume operations?**
-No. You may resume operations only if the SSIC code for your primary business activity falls within the list of permitted services that can resume operations on 2 June.
+No. You may resume operations only if the SSIC code for your primary business activity falls within the list of permitted services that can resume operations.
 However, if you intend to only carry out the secondary activity (and not the primary activity) which falls within the list of permitted services, you may submit an application for General Exemption <a href="https://go.gov.sg/generalexemption">here</a>.

 #### **13. My company is carrying out the activity as listed in the list of permitted services.
 However, my SSIC code does not fall under the listed code on the website.
 Will I still be allowed to resume operations?**
 You will need to submit an application for General Exemption <a href="https://go.gov.sg/generalexemption">here</a> and receive approval from MTI before resuming operations.